Laptop Black Screen: Complete Troubleshooting Guide

 - Device Manager → Display adapters

-- Disable dedicated NVIDIA/AMD GPU
+- Disable your dedicated NVIDIA or AMD GPU

 HP Laptops

-Common issue: BIOS display settings
+HP BIOS display settings can cause problems:

-- Turn off laptop
+- Turn off your laptop

-- Navigate to "System Configuration"
+- Go to "System Configuration"

 - Save and exit